-Manager Marketing and Communications, Greater Shepparton City Council
+Manager Communications and Engagement, Greater Shepparton City Council

 As part of her role, Fiona is responsible for overseeing and supporting Shepparton Show Me, including management of the Shepparton Show Me Marketing Co-ordinator position.
 Prior to coming to Greater Shepparton City Council in 2012, she was the Business Development Manager at GOTAFE.
 Fiona’s experience includes strategic and business planning, strategic marketing and brand management, business development, customer service and staff management.
 She has been the director of two home based small businesses including Le Gassick Consulting, delivering strategic and business planning, marketing strategy development and tender and submission writing services.

 The highlight over the past 12 months has been the delivery of a once in a life time opportunity to hear from iconic political activist and musician Sir Bob Geldof right here in Shepparton.
 The event hosted by Greater Shepparton City Council in partnership with GV BRaIN and sponsored by Shepparton Show Me (SSM), saw Sir Bob discussed his personal journey to a sold out crowd at Eastbank.

 The opportunity to host Sir Bob is one of the many legacies of the Shepp Square (Federation Square) event held in April 2018.

 SSM has been working in partnership with Greater Shepparton City Council to attract a large scale music event to the region, and late in 2019 were excited to announce that Red Hill Entertainment have been appointed to take on this opportunity, which will see the inaugural Land Of Plenty music festival delivered in November 2019.